zeek/zeek/src/script_opt/ZAM/OPs/README.txt

 # 	op1-read-write	the operation treats the instruction's first integer
 # 			value as a frame variable, and both reads and
 # 			writes the value.
 #
-# 	op2-accessor	the same as op-accessor except only for the second
-# 			operand
-#
 # 	set-type	the instruction's primary type comes from either the
 # 			assignment target ("$$"), the first operand ("$1"),